 I have small particles floating in my water.

-Because swim spas have long lines of plumbing it is possible for buildup to occur and the enzymes will release these buildups into the water.
-One method of minimizing this problem is to make sure all the jets are open to insure water flow during filter cycles.
-When you are in your spa run the pumps on high speed and flush all the lines thoroughly.
+Because swim spas have long lines of plumbing, it is possible for buildup to occur and the enzymes will release these buildups into the water.
+One method of minimizing this problem is to make sure all the jets are open to ensure water flow during filter cycles.
+When you are in your swim spa, run the pumps on high speed and flush all the lines thoroughly.